openshift/enhancements/enhancements/baremetal/baremetal-provisioning-optional.md

-Previously, we added a flag to the installer that lets a user disable DHCP, this enhancement builds on that by making a configurable provisioning network profile to allow for managed, unmanaged, and disabled configurations.
+Previously, we added a flag to the installer that lets a user disable DHCP, this enhancement builds on that by making a configurable provisioning network profile to allow for managed, unmanaged, and disabled configurations, with the possibility for future customizations that avoid introducing multiple flags.

 ## Motivation

-In order to reduce the number of boolean flags in the baremetal platform, the various options for the provisioning network will be consolidated into a single enum field.
+In order to reduce the number of configuration options in the baremetal platform, the various profiles for the provisioning network will be consolidated into a single enum field.

 ### Goals